avalonmediasystem/avalon/README.md

 ## (Not Recommended) Manually Setting Up an Avalon Media System Development Environment
 > **Warning**: The docker instructions above are the currently maintained development environment.
 If you're unable to use docker you can try the instructions below but they may be out of date.

-For developers using OS X, you can get a full Avalon development environment, including transcoding and streaming using docker.
-[See the wiki](https://github.com/avalonmediasystem/avalon/wiki/Configuring-an-OS-X-Development-Environment-With-Docker-Containers) for details, this is currently our recommended way to setup a dev environment.

 The following steps will let you run the avalon stack locally in order to explore the out-of-the-box functionality or do basic development.